-Next, he explained how "Honored" he was that our OLPR Director had invited him to give the very same presentation a month prior for the National Organization of Bar Counsel.
-12 13
+Next, in his usual but nauseating humble-bragging preface, Lantemran explained how "Honored" he was that our OLPR Director had invited him to give the very same presentation a month prior for the National Organization of Bar Counsel.13

 As part of his research for the presentation, Lanterman claimed he stumbled upon a ransomware cache of law firm data on the "Darkweb."
 He said he contacted the victim firm to offer "Free services."
 He displayed for us the photo and profile of Curtis J Turpan, a partner of the victim firm, Harwood Lloyd, LLC.
 He then recalled that Turpan declined Lanterman's services and, for that reason, "They get to be part of my presentation," Lanterman jested.
 14 The audience, which included lawyer regulators, judges (including the state's soon-to-be chief justice), and volunteer investigators, laughed.
 He then displayed a confidential memorandum drafted by the firm to an opposing firm concerning the inadvertent disclosure they were hoping to claw back, and he mocked the firm for the difficulties they were experiencing.
 The audience laughed heartily.